Search

 Biology

-Humans continue to represent the single biggest threat to coral reefs.
-In particular, land-based pollution and over-fishing are the most serious threats to these ecosystems.
+Humans continue to represent the single biggest threat to coral reefs, in particular, land-based pollution and over-fishing are the biggest threats to the ecosystems.

-During the 1998 El Niņo weather phenomenon, in which sea surface temperatures rose well above normal, many tropical coral reefs were bleached or killed.
+During the 1998 El Nino weather phenomenon, in which sea surface temperatures rose well above normal, many tropical coral reefs were bleached or killed.
 Some recovery has been noted in more remote locations, but global warming could negate some of this recovery in the future.
-However, Ben McNeil of the University of New South Wales notes that reefs are not in decline, and may exceed pre-industrial levels by as much as 35 percent by 2100, especially because of the positive influence of global warming.
-On the other hand, certain types of coral are sensitive to sunlight and increased temperatures, which means that growth in some reefs due to global warming is expected to be offset by declines in other reefs.
+But Ben McNeil of the University of New South Wales notes that reefs are not in decline, and may exceed pre-industrial levels by as much as 35 percent by 2100, especially because of the positive influence of global warming.

 In December 2004, United States Geological Survey (USGS) researchers announced the confirmation of the discovery of the deepest coral reef ever found in the United States.
 The reef is in the Pulley Ridge area, a north-south-trending drowned barrier island, more than 60 miles (100 km) long, approximately 40 miles (70 km) west of Dry Tortugas National Park.
-It is up to three miles wide and about 20 miles long (5 km wide and 30 km long), and located at a depth that ranges from 200 to 250 feet (60 to 80 m).
+The reef is up to three miles wide and about 20 miles long (4.8 km wide and 32 km long).
+The reef is at a depth that ranges from 200 to 250 feet (60 to 80 m).
 Unlike most coral reefs, which tend to grow vertically, Pulley Ridge coral grows flat, an adaptation to the limited penetration of light at that depth.